-Ajay Devgn is one of those rare actors of Bollywood who can express his emotions just with his eyes.
+Ajay Devgn is celebrating his 49th birthday today.
+He is one of those rare actors of Bollywood who can express his emotions just with his eyes.
 If you are a big Ajay Devgn fan, you need to watch these 10 best movies of Ajay Devgn as soon as you can.

 10 Best Movies Of Ajay Devgn: Top 10 Movies Based On IMDb Rating

 Drishyam is a rare thriller made to look realistic.
 Ajay Devgn plays the role of Vijay Salgaonkar, a school drop-out who runs a local cable service provider shop and he is a big movie buff.
 He is, without any doubt, the soul of the movie.

 Omkara is not a movie, it is a poem in itself.
 Ajay Devgn as Omkara ascended to new heights of expressing emotions by using his eyes, he conveyed so much more than he could ever say.

 3. The Legend of Bhagat Singh